khairulomar/Covid-19/README.md

 <img src="https://github.com/khairulomar/Covid-19/blob/master/img/forecast_multicountries_daily_new_cases.png">

 ## Analysis on Covid-19 cases in Malaysia
-In partnership with Young Digital Leaders,
+In partnership with Young Digital Leaders (YDL), a group of data volunteers set up by officials from the Ministry of Health of Malaysia, I authored the following analysis to support Malaysian government strategies in tacking Covid-19 outbreak in the country.

 Article 1 : <b>The Impact of Covid-19 Lockdown by Key Countries</b><br>
 [<a href="https://github.com/khairulomar/Covid-19/blob/master/malaysia/Malaysia_lockdown.md">Github</a>]